Maoelan/Maoelan/README.md

 I’m a machine learning enthusiast.

-🔭 I’m currently working on Machine Learning and Data Science.
+🔭 I’m currently involved in Business while also working with Machine Learning and Data Science.
 👯 I’m open to collaborating on exciting projects in the ML domain.
 🤝 I’m seeking help and exploring more about DevOps practices and Cloud platforms.
 🌱 Currently, I’m expanding my skill set in infrastructure automation and cloud services.